Finance educated, mountain and glacier loving, imaginary ski extraordinary and current resident of Reykjavik.

 Indian food is always a good idea.
 Hraðlestin is located in a couple of places in Reykjavik and is the fast food brother to Austur Indíafélagið – a fancy, white tablecloth, gourmet Indian restaurant.

 The latter has been around for ages, but the cheaper and newly-opened Hraðlestin, doesn’t sacrifice on taste.
 Come here for lunch or dinner, and stop by on Wednesdays, when vegans can enjoy an expanded selection of dinner options.
-You can see all of their special offers here.

 When it comes to recommendations, Thali, Chicken 65, Chicken Madras and all of the vegan options are my favourites – it’s just so good!